Table of Contents

 }

-The structure follows the guidelines of JCOBridge:
+The structure follows the JCOBridge guidelines:

-• The code above associate a private handler with specific data type:
+• The handler uses specific data types:

 JNet Callback lifecycle